rust-lang/rfcs/text/0000-partial_types.md

 We need for this some new quasi-fields and some field integrity (which should be soft keywords).

-_Note_: I do not comment types (as is needed for compiler) for colorizing purposes.
+_Note: I do not comment types (as is needed for compiler) for colorizing purposes._

-_Note_: I use symbol `~` as synonym of "equivalent" word only.
-It is not a Rust operator.
+_Note: I use symbol `~` as a synonym of "equivalent" word only.
+It is not a Rust operator._
 ```rust
 // case (C1)
 let foo = 0i16;